 While you may know what subject your course will cover, mapping it out and determining what each section will look like can help envision a learner’s experience from start to finish.
 By considering what information your learners need and what types of content will be most engaging for them, you’ll ensure your course is designed with their best interests in mind.

-While content updates are inevitable in a business, using a storyboard can help you avoid making costly changes in the long run.
+While content updates are inevitable in a business, using an e-learning storyboard can help you avoid making costly changes to your content in the long run.
 Mapping your course out from the start will allow you to identify any design flaws or plot holes early on, which can prevent the need to make major changes down the line.

-You can create a storyboard in different types of documents, depending on your goals:
+You can create an e-learning storyboard in different types of documents, depending on your goals:

-Microsoft Word is a common medium for designing e-learning storyboards that are largely text-based.
+Microsoft Word is a common app for designing e-learning storyboards that are largely text-based.
 This is usually the case if you have lots of information to convey in your storyboard beyond visuals.
-To help you get started, we’ve put together a free template to create your e-learning storyboard in Word.

 Regardless of the type of document you create, here are some tips for writing your e-learning storyboard: